 Gabions are normally machine filled in layers, the stone is picked to eliminate any voids.
 The faces are hand laid to give the appearance of a dry stone wall.
 This can be more easily achieved using the hand laying partitions option, which is an extra panel to make a narrow filling compartment at the front.

 You can use a building rubble such as crushed concrete or brick at the rear of your basket, but this should be crushed to 100-200mm.
 Mobile Crushers can be hired for this purpose to be used on site.

-The rock fill should be tightly packed, minimizing voids, If possible the fronts should be hand-packed.
-Using the lacing wire all corners and the lid should be joined making a continual seam.
-Bracing wire should be used to create a windlass 1/3 and 2/3rds up on a 1m high basket and half way up on a .5m high basket The baskets should be filled to a level where the lid bears down on the rock fill.
+The rock fill should be tightly packed, minimising voids.
+If possible, the fronts should be hand-packed.
+Using the lacing wire, all corners and the lid should be joined, making a continual seam.
+Bracing wire should be used to create a windlass 1/3 and 2/3rds up on a 1m high basket, and half way up on a .5m high basket.
+The baskets should be filled to a level where the lid bears down on the rock fill.

 Rows should be laced to the row below them with lacing wire.

 In rivers and in tidal waters, the permeability of a gabion wall is an advantage since water in the backfill during falling levels, can drain freely.
 The nature of the backfill may necessitate the use of a filter behind the wall, to prevent the leaching of fines.
 In cold climates, gabions are able to resist the action of frost heave.
 The life of a gabion wall is not necessarily limited by the effective life of the cage or basket, if the shape of the wall is such that the stone filling remains substantially stable after failure of the cage through corrosion or abrasion of the wire mesh.